 In the same converting machine where we have manufactured the wet inlays, we make a second process to add the frontal layer required for the customer, and to cut the customized shape of the label according to the client design.

 Materials that form an RFID label

-The materials are very diverse, form papers to plastics, on the other hand, using metals will be avoided, because they affect the right working of radiofrequency.
+The materials are very diverse, from papers to plastics, on the other hand, it will be avoided the use of metals because they affect the right working of radiofrequency.
 The only metals we find will be in the chip and the antenna.

 The codification and printing